luffy-811/PORTFOLIO/README.md

 ### Update Personal Information

 1. **Name and Tagline** - Edit `src/components/Hero.jsx`:
-   - Change "Your Name" to your actual name
    - Modify the `fullText` constant with your tagline

 2. **About Section** - Edit `src/components/About.jsx`: